VaishnaviKharche04/Demo/README.md

 # Demo
-This is for Git &amp; GitHub demo lecture
+This is demo for Git &amp; Github demo lecture